 Babolat Pure Drive is one of the best tennis racquets for advanced players.
 It is also widely used by beginners.
 It features a wide frame, and the 16×19 string pattern allows great power, maneuverability, and spin.

 Pure Drive is a lightweight and stiff racquet.
 Compared to other racquets, it has a smaller head size.
 Impressively, it can deliver sharp volleys and heavy, spin-loaded groundstrokes.
 It’s an advanced tennis power racquet that is best suited for aggressive players.

 Am I Ready for Advanced Playing?

 Advanced players have a 4.0 rating or higher on the USTA scale.
 They control shots with placement, power, and spin.
-They can hit any racket to some extent, and they can amplify power without depending on the racket’s structural setup.
+They can hit any racquet to some extent, and they can amplify power without depending on the racquet’s structural setup.
 They also play regularly, and their game prowess is impressive and prominent.

 Are you ready to move to an advanced skill level?
 If you are undecided, it’s best to ask expert advice from your coach or an advanced tennis player to obtain an objective assessment of your ability.

 Your tennis racquet should depend on your swing type.